 There are some other advantages to using DE razors.

 Safety razor blades are more sanitary than cartridge blades.
 And when you’re pulling a piece of sharpened steel across your skin, you want it to be clean!, don’t you?
 The DE safety razor can be opened and cleaned with running water.
 Compare that with cartridge razors; they’re difficult to clean and get gummed up with shave cream, whiskers, bits of exfoliated skin and whatnot.
 Did you ever look closely at one after you’ve used it for a several days?
 No matter how you rinse them, you can’t get them clean.
-There they sit in your bathroom, gunked up with damp scum: the perfect breeding ground for germs, bacteria and who knows what.
+There they sit in your bathroom, damp and gunked up with scum: the perfect breeding ground for germs, bacteria and who knows what.
 Multi-blade cartridge razors are more likely to irritate your face and leave you with razor bumps (ingrown hairs), irritation, and infections.

 Safety razors better for the environment.
 All I dispose of each week is small piece of steel (the blade itself) and a bit of paper (that the blade comes wrapped in).
 All of that can be recycled.
 Multi-blade cartridges consist of steel blades encased in plastic.
 They can’t easily be taken apart, so they can’t easily be recycled.